Sigmmma/c20/src/content/h1/guides/levels/box-level/readme.md

 │       └─shaders
 │         └─*.shader_*
 └─maps
-  └─example.map ┄┄┄┄┄┄┄┄┄┄┄ Your built map
+  └─example.map ┄┄┄┄┄┄┄┄┄┄┄ built map
 ```

 We're going to create source data/assets under the `data` folder, and _import_ them into tag format under the `tags` folder using [Tool](~h1a-tool).
 We will also use [Guerilla](~h1a-guerilla) to edit some tags.
 Not every level will require custom bitmaps and shaders or scripts, the above is just an example.

-Firstly, **pick a name for your level** and create a data folder for it like `data\levels\test\your_level`.
-By convention, Halo's singleplayer levels are under `levels` while its multiplayer levels are under `levels\test`.
+By convention, Halo's stock singleplayer levels are under `levels` while its multiplayer levels are under `levels\test`.
 You don't have to follow this convention and can put your level folder wherever you want, e.g. `data\my_stuff\levels\cool_map`.

-However, we do have some guidance on naming the level:
+Firstly, **pick a name for your level** and **create a data folder** for it like `data\levels\test\example`.
+The name you choose for this folder will later become the scenario name (`example.scenario`) and map name (`example.map`).
+We do have some guidance on naming the level:

-* Use lowercase characters.
+* Use lower case characters.
-* Avoid spaces in favour of underscores.
+* Use underscores instead of spaces.
 This avoids needing to always put quotes around tag/file paths when using CLI tools or Halo's console.
+* Pick something unique if you intend on releasing the map later.
+Check the Steam workshop and/or [release sites](~sharing) for existing maps.

 Next, **create a subfolder called `models`** where you will later export the level geometry in JMS format.